 The shooting occurred in the Spanish Lakes Golf Village at about 3:30 p.m. after two officers responded to a home on Montilla Way.

-Police have identified the shooter as 35-year-old Alexander Taylor.
-He sustained multiple gunshot wounds to the chest and was transported to HCA Florida Lawnwood Hospital, where he was later pronounced dead.
+Police identified the suspect as 35-year-old Alexander Taylor.
+He sustained multiple gunshot wounds to the chest and was taken to HCA Florida Lawnwood Hospital, where he was later pronounced dead.

 "There were statements about a suicide by cop potential as the officers were arriving," Chief Leo Niemczyk said during an evening news conference.
 "They exited their vehicles.
 As they walked around the corner, they were confronted with an adult male charging them with a knife."

-Niemczyk said the officers asked the man to drop the knife, but he continued to charge at them, prompting police to shoot him in the street.
+The chief said the officers asked Taylor to drop a large butcher knife that he had in his possession, but he continued to charge at them, prompting police to shoot him in the street.

 "(The officers) started approaching the house carefully, but the subject exited the house and charged them," Niemczyk said.
 "These officers didn't have time to plan anything less lethal whatsoever.
 They just reacted with what they had to do at the time."